 National Laws Protecting Breastfeeding Employees

-Under the Reasonable Break Time for Nursing Mothers provision of the Fair Labor Standards Act,must provide certain employees with reasonable break time and a space to express breast milk for up to one year after their child’s birth.
+Under the Reasonable Break Time for Nursing Mothers provision of the Fair Labor Standards Act, all employers covered by that national law must provide certain employees with reasonable break time and a space to express breast milk for up to one year after their child’s birth.
 29 U.S.C. § 207(r).
 The space cannot be a bathroom, and must be shielded from view and free from intrusion from coworkers and the public.
 29 U.S.C. § 207(r)(1)(B).
-This law only applies to Employers are prohibited from retaliating against an employee who has made a complaint about a violation of this law.
+This law only applies to employees who are covered by the FLSA’s overtime requirements (i.e., non-exempt employees) Employers are prohibited from retaliating against an employee who has made a complaint about a violation of this law.

 The Pregnancy Discrimination Act, which applies to employers that have 15 or more employees, amended Title VII of the Civil Rights Act of 1964 to explicitly prohibit employment discrimination (e.g., termination, failure to hire or promote, demotion, harassment, retaliation) on the basis of “pregnancy, childbirth, and related medical conditions.”
 42 U.S.C. §2000e(k).
 This includes a prohibition against discrimination on the basis of lactation and breastfeeding.
 See e.g., E.E.O.C. v.
 Houston Funding II, Ltd., 717 F.3d 425, 428 (5th Cir.
 2013) (lactation is a related medical condition of pregnancy for purposes of the PDA).
 The Pregnancy Discrimination Act also requires that employers treat employees affected by pregnancy, childbirth, and related medical conditions the same as other employees who are similar in their ability or inability to work.
 42 U.S.C. §2000e(k).
 The Equal Employment Opportunity Commission and courts have interpreted this provision to require employers to give employees with lactation-related needs the same ability to address those needs as is given to non-lactating employees under other circumstances.
 See e.g., Hicks v.
 City of Tuscaloosa, 870 F.3d 1253, 1258 (11th Cir.
 2017) (employer violated the Pregnancy Discrimination Act by refusing to accommodate breastfeeding employee’s lactation-related needs with an alternate work assignment when it provided accommodations to other, non-breastfeeding employees).